RichardMoot/DeepGrail/README.md

 ### Supertagger results

-Percentage of development data correctly tagged: 92.218 (for comparison: [best maximum entropy models](https://github.com/RichardMoot/models) for the same data are 90.41, with the gold part-of-speech tag given, and, for a more honest comparison, 88.86 without)
+The current best LSTM supertagger assigns 92.218 percent of words their correct formula.
+For comparison, the [best maximum entropy models](https://github.com/RichardMoot/models) for the same data assign 90.41 percent correct, with the gold part-of-speech tag given.
+The correct part-of-speech tags helps the maximum entropy supertagger quite a bit: a more honest comparison, without the gold part-of-speech tags, has only 88.86 percent of the formulas correct.
+The LSTM supertagger therefore represents a significant improvement over the earlier results.

 #### Detailed results